MySQL includes some extensions that you probably will not find in

 UPDATE tbl_name SET credit=credit-!payment!

-What do you think will happen when the value of payment
+What do you think will happen when the value of payment is negative?

-is legal in SQL, we think it is terrible that
+Because 1--1 is legal in SQL, we think it is terrible that

 `--' means start comment.